Will you be shuffling around the dance floor looking and feeling awkward ?

 Our bridal specialist can make you look good and feel comfortable in just a few lessons...

 Why do we need a Bridal Dance Specialist?

 The last thing you want is to discover on the day is that you can't use the steps you've been taught because of the size and shape of the dance floor, the style and cut of the dress or because your live music is different to the CD version you had been practicing to.

-You will also want to avoid embarrassing or stressful mishaps such as: tripping over, standing on or tearing the dress, falling out of a dress or shoes, dancing off the edge of the dance floor, and doing a lovely dip - with your back to the audience.
+You will also want to avoid embarrassing or stressful mishaps such as: tripping over, standing on or tearing the dress, or falling out of the dress or shoes.

 A bridal dance specialist is aware of the many factors that need to be considered in planning your

 We will will make it fun and easy for you.

 Our specialist will discuss the style and cut of the bride's dress and shoes as well as the music, dance floor and layout to ensure that the dance and steps chosen are practical, safe and comfortable.